rubymonsters/ruby-for-beginners/source/16-exercises/04-arrays_2.md

 ["One <3", "Three <3<3<3", "Five <3<3<3<3<3"]
 ```

+Hint:

+## Exercise 4.5

+Copy your file to a new file: `cp 04_4-arrays.rb 04_5-arrays.rb`, then open this
+new file.

 Now change your code so that you get the following output (hint: again, that's
 now a string, not an array):

 ```
 One <3, Three <3<3<3, Five <3<3<3<3<3
 ```

+## Exercise 4.6

+Copy your file to a new file: `cp 04_5-arrays.rb 04_6-arrays.rb`, then open this
+new file.

 Now change your code so that you get the following output, using the newline
 character `"\n"`: